upleveled/express-guest-list-api-memory-data-store/README.md

 1. On [the fork page for `upleveled/express-guest-list-api-memory-data-store`](https://github.com/upleveled/express-guest-list-api-memory-data-store/fork), select your GitHub account and click "Fork" to create a copy of the GitHub repository in your account
 2. On [Create a New Project](https://dash.deno.com/new_project), click on "Continue with GitHub", authorize Deno Deploy to access your GitHub account and accept the terms and conditions
 3. In the "Select User or Organization" dropdown, select "Add GitHub Account", which will open an authorization page on GitHub
-4. Select your GitHub account, select "Only select repositories" and select the repository `express-guest-list-api-memory-data-store` from the dropdown, which will return you to the new project page
+4. Select your GitHub account, select "Only select repositories" and select the repository `express-guest-list-api-memory-data-store` from the dropdown, which will return to the new project page
 5. Select your GitHub account in the dropdown and click on "Select" next to the forked repository `express-guest-list-api-memory-data-store`
 6. In the "Entrypoint" field near the bottom of the page, select `index.ts` and click "Deploy Project"
 7. After successful deployment, a "Success" page will appear - click "Go to Project" to open the project overview